Skip to Content

 You’ll take a self-guided tour around the museum for about 30-45 minutes and the displays have multiple languages available including English, Spanish, French, German, Chinese, and Russian.

-4. Free walking tour
+4. Go on a free walking tour

 Yes, you read correctly, you don’t have to spend a lot to experience this city!
 This free walking tour of Valladolid is a great way to see and learn about this colonial city.

 Some of the best local experts and storytellers will share their knowledge with you as you learn about the history, lifestyle, and culture of Valladolid and its people.
+It’s a fun experience with lots of laughs and a great way to meet locals and fellow travelers.

 Daily tours depart from the Central Plaza at 10 am, 5 pm, 6 pm, and 7 pm.
-All you need do is look out for the red umbrellas, and off you go!
+All you need to do is look out for the red umbrellas, and off you go!

 Note: It’s important to tip your guide on any free walking tour.
 The guides rely on tips for their wage, so be generous!